gayoooon1/gayoooon1.github.io/_posts/2022-03-09-gumbel-softmax.md

 toc: true
 ---

+Paper review : Categorical Reparameterization with Gumbel Softmax

 There will be an brief review about the paper.

 ## Abstract